dtao/PhilosopherDeveloper/source/posts/in-defense-of-global-state.markdown

 I bet you weren't expecting any sane developer to make this argument!

 Well, to be fair, the title of this post is somewhat intentionally provocative[^provocative-title].
 But anyway, you're here now; so it served its purpose.
-And make no mistake: I *am* going to defend global state--just possibly not in quite the way you might be expecting.
+And make no mistake: I *am* going to defend global state---just possibly not in quite the way you might be expecting.

 What we mean by global state
 ----------------------------